pridiltal/ctv-AnomalyDetection/AnomalyDetection.md

 - Cellwise outliers are entries in the data matrix that are substantially higher or lower than what could be expected based on the other cells in its column as well as the other cells in its row, taking the relations between the columns into account.
 Package `r pkg("cellWise")` provides tools for detecting cellwise outliers and robust methods to analyze data that may contain them.
 - The Projection Congruent Subset (PCS) is a method for finding multivariate outliers by searching for a subset that minimizes a criterion.
 PCS is supported by the `r pkg("FastPCS")` package.
 - The  `r pkg("outlierensembles")` package provides ensemble functions for outlier/anomaly detection.
 In addition to some existing ensemble methods for outlier detection, it also provides an item response theory-based ensemble method.
+- The `r pkg("ShapleyOutlier")` package uses Shapley values and Mahalanobis distances to explain multivariate outliers and detect or impute cellwise anomalies.
+It implements the methods described in Mayrhofer and Filzmoser (2023).
+- The `r pkg("HRTnomaly")` package provides historical, relational, and tail anomaly detection at the data-entry level.
+Uses distribution-free scoring, fuzzy logic, Bayesian bootstrap, and empirical likelihood tests to identify nuanced outliers that may not be easily distinguishable from other data points.
+Suitable for detailed cellwise anomaly detection in structured datasets.

 ### Temporal Data